milaan9/91_Python_Mini_Projects/README.md

 # 91_Python_Mini_Projects

-This repository contains all the mini-projects that I have worked tthough python.
+This repository contains all the mini-projects that I've worked on python.

 | **No.** | **Name** |
 | ------- | -------- |